Table of Contents

 Calling too much can also become an issue in a long-distance relationship.
 The reason couples like to spend a lot of time talking to each other is that it helps them to feel close.

-Talking on the phone is a great way to maintain an emotional connection.
+Talking on the phone is a great way to stay emotionally connected.
 But when you try to use phone calls as a compensation for the lack of physical closeness, that becomes a problem.
+For most common problems in long-distance relationships, take a look at this article.

 No amount of phone conversations is going to replace physical closeness.
 You can try to talk more often, but you will still feel distant in a physical sense.